aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/festival-and-fast-day-readings/jewish/hanukkah-readings/midrash-maaseh-hanukkah-bet-retelling-of-megillat-antiokhus-as-midrash-aggadah.html.md

 <td style="vertical-align:top;">
 <div class="english">
-And Yisrael lifted its eyes to on high and they said, "Not for us, YHWH, not for us but for Your own name grant honor[foot]Psalm 115:1[/foot], that it not be shamed by idolaters!
+And Yisrael lifted its eyes to on high and they said, "Not for us, YHWH, not for us but for Your own name grant honor[foot]Psalms 115:1[/foot], that it not be shamed by idolaters!
 Now they will say 'their god has no other ideas,' of whom it is written 'Great in ideas and vast in deeds'[foot]Jeremiah 32:19[/foot]!"
-The blessed Holy One said, "By your lives, my ideas are greater than yours, for YHWH will not forsake His people, will not abandon His inheritance.[foot]Psalm 94:14[/foot]"
+The blessed Holy One said, "By your lives, my ideas are greater than yours, for YHWH will not forsake His people, will not abandon His inheritance.[foot]Psalms 94:14[/foot]"
 </div></td></tr>